 If you’ve spent even 10 minutes on Instagram, chances are you’ve come across some form of influencer marketing.
 It seems like everyone and their mother is promoting a product on social media, but there’s a reason why!
 It’s one of the most effective advertising strategies out there and influencers can make a lot of money.

-There’s a lot of details marketers need to know about the trend so they can decide if it’s right for their brand.
+There are a lot of details marketers need to know about influencer marketing, so they can decide if it’s right for their brand.

 It’s time to take a deep dive into the world of influencer marketing!

 Influencer marketing is when brands pay people on social media to endorse their products or services.
 Some influencers may also endorse certain products on their blog or website in addition to their social media channels.